What Is The Predicted Major Product For The Reaction Shown

 Step 3: Consider the Stability of Intermediates

 Look for any intermediates that might form during the reaction.
-Consider this: consider their stability and how they might lead to different products.
+Consider their stability and how they might lead to different products.
 More stable intermediates are more likely to lead to the formation of the major product.

 Step 4: Evaluate Thermodynamic and Kinetic Factors